 “So, based on this information, we will be VERY cautious about competing for property over the next two months.
 We certainly don’t want our clients paying peak prices in a market that will offer better opportunities over the remaining 9-10 months of the year.”

 So, what do we make of this?
 We urged caution at the very beginning of the last boom.
 Looking back, I wouldn’t do anything differently.
 We still bought plenty of property back then – with the overriding caveat that we focus on QUALITY property and determine the appropriate purchase price BEFORE we enter into negotiations or register to bid.
-Our focus in that regard never changes: the right time to buy is when you are ready when you have found the right property AND when you can buy it without paying over the odds.
+When is a good time to buy property in Sydney?
+Our answer never changes: the right time to buy is when you are ready, when you have found the right property AND when you can buy it without paying over the odds.

 First published:- 2 March, 2016